pilcrowonpaper/arctic/.changesets/dj9ch.patch.md

-Fix: Make `refreshToken` optional for the return value of LinkedIn's `validateAuthorizationCode(code: string)` because `refreshToken` is available only if your application is authorized for programmatic refresh tokens
+Fix: Make `refreshToken` optional for the return value of LinkedIn's `validateAuthorizationCode(code: string)`